themattbirch/Portfolio/src/content/posts/comparing-popular-large-language-models.md

 Don't forget about the picks and the shovels, either.
 NVIDIA, AMD, ARM, Arista Networks, Microsoft and Meta will play a big role here, and will be major players as well.

-Traditionally, we've seen a dominant tech oligopoly, with a few behemoth companies that rely on lobbying and donating to political compaigns.
+Traditionally, we've seen a dominant tech oligopoly, with a few behemoth companies that rely on lobbying and donating to political campaigns.
 And they don't lose.
 So I expect a few big winners, while everyone else fights for whatever scraps are left, unfortunately.

 But it will be fun to watch, that's for sure.
 Buckle up!